AllenLi0110/open-camp-backend-course/w1-assignment/protocol-research/choosing-the-best-protocol-for-location-check-ins.md

 ActivityPub: Adopted by multiple platforms including Mastodon and Pleroma

 Both are decentralized social networking protocols, but AT Protocol focuses more on user control and portability, while ActivityPub emphasizes standardized federated communication.

-## User Story

-User needs and expectations for the location check-in application:

-1. Users can create a location check-in post with optional GPS coordinates.
-2. When posting, users can optionally attach a photo.
-3. A global newsfeed displays all user posts (check-ins).

 ## SWOT Analysis